 As a freshman, the Minnesota native started in just two of the team’s 16 games.
 She averaged 8.7 points per game on 36% shooting during a first-year campaign tarnished by the COVID-19 pandemic.
 The start of the season was delayed more than two months, and fans were not allowed to attend.

-Also that year, first-year student-athletes were simultaneously settling into a mostly hybrid-style college experience and adjusting to their new team’s system.
-Routine was hard to maintain.
+That year, first-year student-athletes were also simultaneously settling into a mostly hybrid-style college experience and adjusting to their new team’s system, which made routines hard to maintain, Kramer said.

 “I’d start to get into a flow with the team and then, boom: two weeks of quarantine,” Kramer said.

-Kramer and her teammates experienced five different quarantines totaling more than 70 days in isolation.
+Kramer said she and her teammates experienced five different quarantines, totaling more than 70 days in isolation.

 “She wasn’t happy with her role as a freshman, and she put the time in to fix it,” Troyan said.

 Kramer’s scoring increase is largely attributed to her shooting.
 After going just 36% from the field and 34% from the 3-point line as a first-year, Kramer improved to a league-high 45% from the field and 40% from long-range.
-The sophomore guard scored 20 points or more seven times and had a career-high 31 points in Lehigh’s 70-57 win over Georgetown on Dec.
-21.
+She scored 20 points or more seven times and had a career-high 31 points in Lehigh’s 70-57 win over Georgetown on Dec.
+21, 2021.

-“She’s a great off-ball reader,” senior guard Clair Steele said.
+“She’s a great off-ball reader,” Clair Steele, ‘22, said.
 “She’s able to navigate the defense really well to create her own open looks off the ball.”